-- To a doctor, a hospital, or other healthcare provider so you can receive medical care - For payment activities, including claims payment for covered services provided to you by healthcare providers and for health plan premium payments - For healthcare operation activities including processing your enrollment, responding to your inquiries and requests for services, coordinating your care, resolving disputes, conducting medical management, improving quality, reviewing the competence of healthcare professionals, and determining premiums - For performing underwriting activities.
-However, we will not use any results of genetic testing or ask questions regarding family history. - To your plan sponsor to permit them to perform plan administration functions such as eligibility, enrollment and disenrollment activities.
-We may share summary level health information about you with your plan sponsor in certain situations such as to allow your plan sponsor to obtain bids from other health plans.
-We will not share detailed health information to your plan sponsor unless you provide us your permission or your plan sponsor has certified they agree to maintain the privacy of your information. - To contact you with information about health-related benefits and services, appointment reminders, or about treatment alternatives that may be of interest to you if you have not opted out as described below - To your family and friends if you are unavailable to communicate, such as in an emergency
+- To a doctor, a hospital, or other healthcare provider so you can receive medical care - For payment activities, including claims payment for covered services provided to you by healthcare providers and for health plan premium payments - For healthcare operation activities.
+Including processing your enrollment, responding to your inquiries, coordinating your care, improving quality, and determining premiums. - For performing underwriting activities.
+However, we will not use any results of genetic testing or ask questions regarding family history. - To your plan sponsor to permit them to perform, plan administration functions such as eligibility, enrollment and disenrollment activities.
+We may share summary level health information about you with your plan sponsor in certain situations.
+For example, to allow your plan sponsor to obtain bids from other health plans.
+Your detailed health information will not be shared with your plan sponsor.
+We will ask your permission or your plan sponsor has to certify they agree to maintain the privacy of your information. - To contact you with information about health-related benefits and services, appointment reminders, or treatment alternatives that may be of interest to you.
+If you have opted out as described below, we will not contact you. - To your family and friends if you are unavailable to communicate, such as in an emergency - To your family and friends or any other person you identify.
+This applies if the information is directly relevant to their involvement with your health care or payment for that care.
+For example, if a family member or a caregiver calls us with prior knowledge of a claim, we may confirm if the claim has been received and paid. - To provide payment information to the subscriber for Internal Revenue Service substantiation